ogg25/camera-enhancer-docs/programming/android/index.md

 description: This is the documentation - Start on Android page of Dynamsoft Camera Enhancer.
 keywords:  Camera Enhancer, Start on Android
 needAutoGenerateSidebar: true
-breadcrumbText: Java (Android)
+breadcrumbText: Start on Android
 ---

-# Dynamsoft Camera Enhancer - Start on Android
+# Start on Android

 ## Getting start: